Updated May 12, 2026

 Trade-off: The price is high, and the dock needs enough floor space to make sense.

-A strong value robot vacuum for buyers who want mapping and daily pickup without flagship dock pricing.
+A strong value robot vacuum for buyers who want mapping and self-emptying without flagship dock pricing.

 • Strong price-to-performance